On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Glenn: And then a hawk just immediately comes down and fucking gobbled them up.

 Charlie: Well, tell you what?
 The fuckers came back.
-They back in the house.
+They came back in the house.

 Rob: Oh, now they gotta die.
 Now they gotta die.